ballerina-platform/ballerina-dev-website/community.md

 - Be notified about [details of the upcoming community calls](https://docs.google.com/forms/d/e/1FAIpQLSfJkkaXmOf-ULhZ1Oi7bXAG_UmieRQ3wF8mKDohWux-8Ltfsw/viewform).

-- Get involved in our next call by either submitting a topic of discussion or by [requesting to do a quick demo of your own](https://docs.google.com/forms/d/e/1FAIpQLSewd7XGlQeuCI2P9XlQ-A8rtFGn9ghbdYpghIi9K03VlxHcRg/viewform).
+- Get involved in our next call by [submitting a topic of discussion or requesting to do a quick demo of your own](https://docs.google.com/forms/d/e/1FAIpQLSewd7XGlQeuCI2P9XlQ-A8rtFGn9ghbdYpghIi9K03VlxHcRg/viewform).

 ## Report issues